Endometrial Polyps

 Treatment

-Depending on your specific needs, treatment for endometrial polyps will fall into one of the following two categories.
+Depending on your needs, treatment for endometrial polyps falls into two categories.

 Expectant management of polyps